containerd/nerdctl/README.md

 Logging flags:
 - :whale: `--log-driver=(json-file)`: Logging driver for the container (default `json-file`).
-    - :whale: `--log-driver=json-log`: The logs are formatted as JSON.
+    - :whale: `--log-driver=json-file`: The logs are formatted as JSON.
 The default logging driver for nerdctl.
       - The `json-file` logging driver supports the following logging options:
           - :whale: `--log-opt=max-size=<MAX-SIZE>`: The maximum size of the log before it is rolled.
 A positive integer plus a modifier representing the unit of measure (k, m, or g).
 Defaults to unlimited.
           - :whale: `--log-opt=max-file=<MAX-FILE>`: The maximum number of log files that can be present.
 If rolling the logs creates excess files, the oldest file is removed.
 Only effective when `max-size` is also set.
 A positive integer.
 Defaults to 1.